William-Verstraeten/adalunatics/index.markdown

 <center> <h1>How Many People Should Suffer Before We TALK about it?</h1> </center>

-Human Rights’ movements tend to get resurrected after a traumatic event.
-One such example is the Black Lives Matter movement which was founded in 2013 and was revived in 2020 after George Floyd’s death.
-However, other benign (non-traumatic) events can also be a catalyst for these movements, for instance the movie Bombshell was released in 2019 and reopened a conversation about workplace sexual harassment (#MeToo) that was first made famous in 2017.
+Human Rights’ movements tend to experience surges in pupularity after emotionally intense, or traumatic, events.
+One such example is Black Lives Matter, which was founded in 2013 and was revived in 2020 after George Floyd’s death.
+Other benign (non-traumatic) events can also be catalysts for these movements: another example is the movie Bombshell, which was released in 2019 and reopened the conversation about workplace sexual harassment (#MeToo) that was first made famous in 2017.
 <img src="assets/img/turanaburke.jpg" class="center"/>
 ---

 <center> <h1>How to Tackle this Problem?</h1> </center>
 <img src="assets/img/quotebank.png" alt="foursquare_logo" width="210" style="float:right"/>
-We have used the Quotebank dataset from 2015 to 2020 to investigate the impact of traumatic/non-traumatic events on public opinion.
-Also, we have fetched tweets related to #MeToo to augment our data.
+In order to explore the public perception of the MeToo movement and investigate the impact of traumatic/non-traumatic events we explore quotes in the Quotebank dataset from 2015 to 2020.
+In order to augment our data, we have fetched tweets related to #MeToo from the public twitter API and integrated them with previously extracted tweets on MeToo.

 <img src="assets/img/Leo-Twitter-1.gif" width="350" class="center"/>